Detecting Topological Phase Transition in Superconductor-Semiconductor Hybrids by Electronic Raman Spectroscopy: Dynamical response and Raman spectra

 In the superconducting state, Figs.~\ref{fig:disp}(a-c) show the renormalized density response $-{\rm Im}\tilde{\chi}_{\rho\rho}(q,\omega)$ obtained from Eq.\,(\ref{eq:chi_rpa}) as a function of $q$.
 We would like to emphasize that $\Delta$ in Eq.~\eqref{eq:H} is the proximity-induced gap from the parent superconductor and not the self-consistent field within the semiconducting wire.
 If the wire is intrinsically superconducting on its own, it is essential to consider the phase fluctuation of the superconducting order to ensure a gauge-invariant response.
 Under these circumstances, the gapless plasmon modes persist even in the superconducting state and the density response changes from Fig.~\ref{fig:disp}.
 However, the hybrid system we consider here is not the case.
-Indeed, as shown in Figs.~\ref{fig:disp}(a-c), the density response in the superconducting state does not have the prominent peaks associated with plasmons that exist in the normal state in Fig.~\ref{fig:normal}, leaving behind two continua in the low frequency region whose field evolution traces the bulk gap closing and reopening across the TPT.
+Indeed, as shown in Figs.~\ref{fig:disp}(a-c), the density response in the superconducting state does not have the prominent peaks associated with plasmons that exist in the normal state in Fig.~\ref{fig:normald}, leaving behind two continua in the low frequency region whose field evolution traces the bulk gap closing and reopening across the TPT.
 As shown in Fig.~\ref{fig:disp}(a), two excitation continua appear in the trivial phase $B<B_{\rm c}$, with threshold energies $\omega^{\pm}_{\rm pair}(q)$ depicted by green and magenta curves.
 Here, $\omega^{\pm}_{\rm pair}(q)$ are defined as $\omega^{\pm}_{\rm pair}(q)={\rm min}[E_{\pm}(k+q)+E_{\pm}(-k)]$ and represent the lowest energy of intraband pair excitations.
+Because of the large difference between two Fermi momenta, e.g., $k^{\rm F}_-- k^{\rm F}_+\approx 0.025~{\rm nm}^{-1}$ at $\delta B=-0.18~{\rm T}$, the interband pair-breaking continuum only appears at large $q$ values outside of Fig.~\ref{fig:disp}.
 At the TPT, $B=B_{\rm c}$, in Fig.~\ref{fig:disp}(b), the threshold energy of the lower continuum with $\omega_{\rm pair}^{+}$ goes to zero, while the upper continuum with $\omega^-_{\rm pair}$ remains less sensitive across the TPT.
 Once the bulk gap is reopened in the topological phase, the lower continuum vanishes, and only the upper continuum contributes to the density response [Fig.~\ref{fig:disp}(c)].
 Thus, the field evolution of the dynamical density response traces the bulk gap closing and reopening across the TPT.